kathiravankb13/Module-15/Build a Binary Tree with Float Values.md

 # Ex.
-No: 15A - Build a Binary Tree with Float Values
+No: 15A - Build a Binary Tree consist of a root, left and right node.

 ## AIM:
 To write a Python program to build a binary tree with a root, left, and right node using floating-point values.